NREL/SAM/samples/readme.md

 ### To open a sample shade scene file:

+1. Download the .s3d file from the 3D Shade Scene Files folder.

-1. Start SAM and open or create a .sam file with a Detailed Photovoltaic, PVWatts, or Solar Water Heating case.
+2. Start SAM and open or create a .sam file with a Detailed Photovoltaic, PVWatts, or Solar Water Heating case.

-2. Click <strong>Open 3d shade calculator</strong> on the Shading and Snow page (Detailed Photovoltaic model), System Design page (PVWatts model), or Solar Water Heating page (Solar Water Heating model).
+3. Click <strong>Open 3d shade calculator</strong> on the Shading and Snow page (Detailed Photovoltaic model), System Design page (PVWatts model), or Solar Water Heating page (Solar Water Heating model).

+4. In the Edit 3D Shading Scene window, click <strong>Import</strong> and navigate to the .s3d file you downloaded in Step 1.

 To use the files in a SAM simulation, you will need to add active surfaces to represent a photovoltaic array or solar water heating collector and ensure that the dimensions, orientation and other properties of the active surface matches the parameters in SAM.